LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 #### The Mob

-In The beginning the rest of the mob is going to practice listening while being quiet.
+In the beginning the rest of the mob is going to practice listening while being quiet.
 This is quite hard and will take some practice.
 If the navigator is stuck, they can ask the mob, but they must repeat anything they want to happen to the driver:

 Example:
 *Navigator*:  What should we do?